 - “COPE” will take you to our Create Once, Publish Everywhere (that’s what COPE stands for) application.
-This is where things like the Calendar and Events system lives, along with RSVPs, Email Star, News and others.
+This is where things like the Calendar and Events system live, along with RSVPs, Email Star, News, and others.

-- The “KaratEmail” link will take you to that system which contains all of your form submission data.
+- The “KaratEmail” link will take you to that system that contains all of your form submission data.

 - And the “MSU Web Communications” link will take you to our homepage.

-Under your user account (probably displayed as your name) the only two things you can really do here is change your display name and logout.
+Under your user account (probably displayed as your name) the only two things you can really do here are change your display name and logout.

-Finally, the last item along the blue bar, the “Help” icon and label at the end.
+Finally, the last item along the blue bar, the “Help” icon.
 If you just select this icon and label itself, you’ll be taken to Web & Digital’s CMS Help Center containing Help Center articles to assist you in many simple and complex tasks.
 Also in the dropdown is OmniUpdate’s Support, they are the makers of this system.
 I recommend only using their Support if ours fails you and you do not have time to wait for one of our web support tickets.
 You can ignore the rest under Help.